Frank Salemme: Mob rivalry

+In early 1989, soon after his release from prison, Salemme attempted to gain control of the Patriarca family.
 Patriarca caporegime Joseph Russo opposed Salemme's move, fearing the loss of his lucrative rackets.
 In June 1989, Angelo "Sonny" Mercurio, a Russo loyalist, lured Salemme to a meeting outside a Saugus, Massachusetts IHOP.
 Gunmen then ambushed Salemme, wounding him in the chest and leg.
 The feud between Salemme and Russo continued until John Gotti, the boss of the New York Gambino crime family, brokered a peace agreement.
 Under the agreement, Salemme loyalist Nicholas Bianco became boss and Russo became consigliere.
 By 1991 Salemme, with the support of Bulger and Flemmi, had become the de facto boss of the Patriarca family.